MaVeN-13TTN/alx-backend-python/messaging_app/README.md

 ## Key Features & Security

--   **Authentication**: All API endpoints require authentication.
+-   **JWT Authentication**: All API endpoints require JWT authentication using Bearer tokens.
+-   **Token Security**:
+    -   Access tokens expire after 60 minutes
+    -   Refresh tokens expire after 7 days
+    -   Token rotation and blacklisting enabled for enhanced security
 -   **Permissions**:
     -   Users can only access conversations they participate in.
     -   Users can only edit/delete their own messages.
+    -   Custom permission classes ensure proper access control:
+        - `UserPermission`: Users can read all users but modify only their own profile
+        - `ConversationPermission`: Users can only access conversations they participate in
+        - `MessagePermission`: Users can only access messages in their conversations
 -   **Data Validation**: Input data is validated by serializers.
 User participation is validated before message creation or conversation updates.
 -   **Filtering and Searching**:
     -   `ConversationViewSet` supports filtering by `created_at`, `updated_at`, and searching by `participants__username`, `participants__email`.
     -   `MessageViewSet` supports filtering by `conversation`, `sender`, `sent_at`, `created_at`, and searching by `message_body`, `sender__username`.
     -   Ordering is available on various fields.
 -   **Pagination**: List endpoints are paginated (default 20 items per page, max 100).
 Use `?page=<num>&page_size=<num>` to control pagination.
--   **Error Handling**: Standard HTTP error responses are used (e.g., 400 Bad Request, 403 Forbidden, 404 Not Found).
+-   **Error Handling**: Standard HTTP error responses are used (e.g., 400 Bad Request, 401 Unauthorized, 403 Forbidden, 404 Not Found).

 ## Dependencies

 -   Django
 -   djangorestframework
+-   djangorestframework-simplejwt (for JWT authentication)
 -   django-filter
 -   drf-nested-routers

 Refer to `requirements.txt` for specific versions.

+## JWT Configuration

+The application is configured with the following JWT settings:

+-   **Access Token Lifetime**: 60 minutes
+-   **Refresh Token Lifetime**: 7 days
+-   **Token Rotation**: Enabled (new refresh token issued on refresh)
+-   **Blacklist After Rotation**: Enabled (old tokens are blacklisted)
+-   **Algorithm**: HS256
+-   **Auth Header Type**: Bearer
+-   **Custom Claims**: username, email, user_id, is_staff

+The JWT configuration can be found in `messaging_app/settings.py` under the `SIMPLE_JWT` section.

 ## Setup and Running the Project